weirdion/personal-arch-setup/archInstallHelper.md

 Command (? for help): w
 ```

-Now that we have all the partitions set, time to format and set up encryption and llvm.
+Now that we have all the partitions set, time to format and set up encryption and lvm.

-## Format, Encrypt and LLVM
+## Format, Encrypt and LVM

 ```bash
 pacman -S cryptsetup lvm2 xfsprogs